guerrero43434/Omegle-ip-grabber/README.md

 *bonus if the ip has a circle with an number 2 in the middle that means they have a VPN
 ![Screenshot 2020-08-13 at 9 31 09 PM](https://user-images.githubusercontent.com/67981768/90214084-521d8080-ddac-11ea-8dc7-51608117c45d.png)

+## A word
+it is not my falult if you get in trouble practice cyber safty